Camila Cabello: Early life and education

-Cabello was born in the Habana del Este district of Cojímar in Havana, Cuba, to Alejandro Cabello and Sinuhe Estrabao.
-Her father was born in Mexico City and is a Mexican who moved to Cuba.
+Karla Camila Cabello Estrabao was born on March 3, 1997.
+She was born in Benito Juárez, Mexico City, according to records issued in Coyoacán, Distrito Federal (now Coyoacán, Mexico City) a few days after her birth, however, she has mentioned that her parents tell her she was born in Cojímar, in the Habana del Este district of Havana, Cuba.
+Her father was born in Mexico City and her mother is Cuban and Mexican; After meeting in Mexico City, her parents moved to Cuba.
 She has a younger sister named Sofia.
-For most of her early life, Cabello and her family moved back and forth between Havana and Mexico City.
+Cabello was raised and educated in Mexico City during her childhood, although she spent much of her early life moving back and forth between Mexico and Cuba.
+Cabello is a Mexican national and has Mexican citizenship.
+She identifies as "Cuban-Mexican", and she has expressed her desire to be recognized as a Mexican as well, denying the notion that her identity is solely Cuban-American.

-When Cabello was six years old, she relocated to Miami, Florida with her mother by crossing the border from Mexico to the United States and taking a 36 hour long Greyhound bus ride to Miami after waiting only a day at the border before being granted permission to enter the US.
-Cabello was told by her mother that she was going to Disneyworld as an incentive to go to the US; they moved into Cabello’s grandfather’s colleague’s house who later became her godmother.
-Cabello’s mother took night courses to learn English.
-Cabello’s father was unable to obtain a visa at the time and joined the family approximately 18 months later where he would first work washing cars in front of Dolphin Mall.
-Cabello’s mother who was an architect with a degree in Cuba worked at Marshalls stacking shoes in the US before two other Cuban women approached her at work and told her that they had a brother who worked in architecture and needed someone who worked in AutoCAD; Cabello’s mother learned the program in a week and later earned enough money to move into an apartment with Cabello.
-Cabello’s mother and father eventually formed a construction company named after her and her sister.
+When Cabello was between 6 and 7, she relocated to Miami, Florida with her mother, crossing the border from Mexico to the United States and taking a 36-hour Greyhound bus-ride to Miami, after waiting only one day at the border before being granted permission to enter the US.
+Cabello was told by her mother that she was going to Walt Disney World as an incentive to go to the US; they moved into the home of Cabello's grandfather's colleague, who would later become her godmother.
+Cabello's mother took night courses to study English.
+Cabello's father was unable to obtain a visa at the time, and joined the family approximately 18 months later; upon his arrival in the country, he would work washing cars in front of Dolphin Mall.

+Cabello's mother—a trained architect with a degree earned in Cuba—initially worked at Marshalls, stacking shoes, until one day, two other Cuban women approached her at work and told her that they had a brother who worked in architecture; she was told that the brother needed someone who worked in AutoCAD, and Cabello's mother learned the program in a week.
+In time, she had earned enough money to move out of her father's colleague's house and into an apartment with her children.
+Cabello's mother and father eventually formed a construction company named after Camila and Sofia.
 Cabello acquired American citizenship in 2008.

-She attended Miami Palmetto High School but left during the 2012–2013 school year while she was in 9th grade to pursue her singing career.
-Later she earned her high school diploma.
+Cabello attended Miami Palmetto High School, but left during the 2012–2013 school year (while she was in 9th grade) to pursue her singing career.
+Later, she earned her high school diploma.